45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 3 to 8

 Rattlesnake master is an interesting plant to grow.
-It would be a wonderful addition to a xeriscape garden, rock garden, or mixed perennials.
+It makes a wonderful addition to a xeriscape garden, rock garden, or mixed perennial planting.

 Rose Moss